-Note, these proposed transition rules will only apply to the transition of prices to the proposed new distribution price structurers.
+Note, these transition rules will only apply to the transition of prices to the new distribution price structurers.
 The overall change in distribution allowance and distribution revenue set by the Commerce Commission, maybe higher than 5% - changes that are outside of our ability to limit the price increase to 5%.

-The transition rules will mean a gradual shift between the residential and commercial categories as well as a gradually shift within the commercial tariffs.
+The transition rules will mean a gradual shift between the residential and commercial categories as well as a gradual shift within the commercial tariffs.
 Practically the transition rules will mean the transition will be over a number of years.
-The transition of transmission prices, exit of low fixed user restrictions, higher inflation or higher than expected changes to the regulatory price path, could all extent the transition period.
+The transition of transmission prices, exit of low fixed user restrictions, higher inflation or higher than expected changes to the regulatory price path, could all extend the transition period.

-4.4.5 Next steps
+4.3.5 Implementation